samrickman/evaluate-llm-gender-bias-ltc/README.md

 3. There are some differences in which words are used significantly more by each model.
 The output could not be the same as the input is different.
 For example, the word "unwise" appears frequently in the real data but is not included in the synthetic data.

 The ChatGPT findings are least reliable as we did not conduct the original analysis using ChatGPT, for information governance reasons.

+[^1]: The only files excluded from this repo are on the basis of size.
+Specifically, we do not include the full `robustlmm` model objects (though we include the output in csv form), or the 1000 bootstrapped datasets (though again we include the output as csv).